LukeEmmet/molly-brown/README.md

   if wildcards are used, the path should *not* end in a trailing slash
   - this appears to be a peculiarity of the Go standard library's `filepath.Glob` function.
-* `SCGIPaths`: In this section of the config file, keys are path regexs and values are paths to unix domain sockets.
-Any request whose path matches one of the regexs will cause an SCGI request to be sent to the corresponding domain socket, and anything sent back from a program listening on the other end of the socket will be send as the response to the client.
+* `SCGIPaths`: In this section of the config file, keys are URL path prefixes and values are filesystem paths to unix domain sockets.
+  Any request for a URL whose path begins with one of the specified prefixes will cause an SCGI request to be sent to the corresponding domain socket.
+Anything sent back from a program listening on the other end of the socket will be sent as the response to the client.
   SCGI applications are responsible for generating their own response headers.

 ### Certificate zones